Susan Bates makes affordable, quality crochet hooks.

 Susan Bates Silvalume Crochet Hooks

-Polished to have a smooth finish, they’re slightly slippery, durable, and inflexible.
+They are polished to have a smooth finish.
+They’re slightly slippery, durable, and inflexible.
 Guaranteed to last a long time.

 These crochet hooks are part of their broader Silvalume range.

-Featuring a soft plastic handle and a hook made of smooth aluminum, these are ergonomic hooks with a cheaper price tag than others on the market, but without compromising quality.
+Featuring a soft plastic handle and a hook made of smooth aluminum, ergonomic hooks with a cheaper price tag than others on the market, but without compromising quality.

 Designed to create more uniform stitches and reduce hand strain.